Start Printed Page 43713

 Agricultural Marketing Service, USDA.

-This rule implements a recommendation from the South Texas Onion Committee (Committee) to increase the assessment rate established for the 2017-18 and subsequent fiscal periods from $0.05 to $0.065 per 50-pound equivalent of onions handled under the Marketing Order (Order).
-The assessment rate will remain in effect indefinitely unless modified, suspended, or terminated.
+This proposed rule would implement a recommendation from the South Texas Onion Committee (Committee) to increase the assessment rate established for the 2017-18 and subsequent fiscal periods from $0.05 to $0.065 per 50-pound equivalent of onions handled under the marketing order (order).
+The Committee locally administers the order and is comprised of producers and handlers of onions operating within the area of production.
+Assessments upon onion handlers are used by the Committee to fund reasonable and necessary expenses of the program.
+The fiscal period begins August 1 and ends July 31.
+The assessment rate would remain in effect indefinitely unless modified, suspended, or terminated.

 Start Further Info